WP 1 – MECHANICAL CHARACTERIZATION OF COLD-FORMED STEEL SECTIONS

 In WP 1, the influence of the cold-forming process on the fatigue behaviour of steel sections will be studied.

-The purpose of this WP is to quantitatively express the effect of local plastic deformations on the cyclic properties of components made of cold formed structural steel.
+The purpose of this WP is to identify and quantify the effects of local plastic deformations due to cold forming process on the properties of the cross sections under cyclic loads.

 Objective 1.1 : to study the surface finish conditions of cold formed steel sections and perform a statistical assessment of surface quality levels “on delivery”.